TD-Dan/Sunwai/lisuluno ma (base set)/ATA.md

 ## Proverbs

 Proverb:: *I ata, sun wai mo.* = "In meeting/gathering, knowledge flows greatly."
-Proverb:: *Ata li kan pu sipu mo.* = "Small gatherings/combinations can create big systems."
+Proverb:: *Ata li kan bu sipu mo.* = "Small gatherings/combinations can create big systems."
 Proverb:: *Ta ata o ta an, ta an o ta pene.* = "To meet/combine is to create togetherness, to be together is to create goodness."
 Proverb:: *Seno ata, seno nu sun.* = "Without meeting/encounter, no new knowledge."